Mental Health Resources

 National Suicide Prevention Lifeline

 The National Suicide Prevention Lifeline is a free, confidential crisis hotline that is available to everyone 24/ 7.
 They connect callers to a crisis center nearest them.
 They provide crisis counseling and mental health referrals.
-People who are deaf, hard of hearing, or have hearing loss can contact the Lifeline via TTY at 1-800-799-4889.
+People who are deaf, hard of hearing, or have hearing loss can contact the Lifeline via TTY by using your preferred relay service or dial 711 then 988.

 Crisis Text Line